Book Title: Hollywood Dirt

 - Theme: 5/5 ♥

 - Flow: 4/5 My only qualm with this book is with the flow.
-I found myself rereading some sentences just to figure out what it was suppose to say.
+I found myself rereading some sentences just to figure out what it was supposed to say.
 I had this same issue when reading Black Lies by this same Author.
 Maybe, it's just me, though.

 - Book Cover: 3.5/5 Meh, not so crazy about the cover.
 It could have been better.